 Our audit procedures related to the estimated total contract costs at completion include the following, among others.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's revenue recognition and job cost processes.
 This included controls over the accumulation and estimation of costs to complete the contracts.
 For a selection of completed contracts, we compared the Company's initial estimated costs and profit margin to the actual costs and profit margin to assess the Company's ability to accurately estimate costs.
-We also tested the Company's assumptions for labor hours and materials to be incurred for a selection of in-process contracts by:
+We also tested the Company's assumptions for labor hours, materials, and overhead to be incurred for a selection of in-process contracts by:

-- inspecting a sample of underlying contracts, including any applicable amendments, to obtain an understanding of the contractual requirements and deliverables and the nature of the costs necessary to fulfill those contracts - assessing the progress towards completion by performing inquiries of key financial and operational executives to evaluate the progress to date and factors impacting the estimated total contract costs expected at completion as well as attending certain regular operational meetings to observe discussions over progress and total estimated remaining costs - comparing the actual costs incurred to date, as a percentage of the estimated total contract costs at completion, and comparing that to the revenue recognized to date - comparing the margins to date on selected contracts to similar products previously produced, if applicable - evaluating the estimates for indicators of management bias through the procedures described above.
+- inspecting a sample of underlying contracts, including any applicable amendments, to obtain an understanding of the contractual requirements and deliverables and the nature of the costs necessary to fulfill those contracts. - assessing the progress towards completion by performing inquiries of key financial and operational executives to evaluate the progress to date and factors impacting the estimated total contract costs expected at completion as well as attending certain regular operational meetings to observe discussions over progress and total estimated remaining costs. - comparing the actual costs incurred to date, as a percentage of the estimated total contract costs at completion, and comparing that to the revenue recognized to date. - comparing the margins experienced to date on in-process contracts to margins for similar contracts completed during the year. - evaluating the estimates for indicators of management bias through the procedures described above.